 Where does this leave things?
 It means there’s a full-blown civil war (long overdue) between those who take an absolutist approach to free market economics, limited government, and free speech and those whose nationalistic, populist, and/or religious views make them want a more robust state that promotes virtue and restricts vice in order to fight, among other things, secularism and globalization.

-At present, social media censorship, tariffs, foreign policy, multinational corporations, and immigration are just a few of the issues parties involved in this debate disagree over.
+At present, social media censorship, tariffs, foreign policy, and immigration are just a few of the issues parties involved in this debate disagree over.
 It’s not that there hasn’t been a lack of consensus on these things before.
 It’s just that it hasn’t been as stark and out in the open as it is now, thanks in large part to the election of Donald Trump.
-Since he won the GOP’s presidential nomination in July 2016, the Overton Window has been expanded, and the vise grip low-tax, deregulation, foreign policy interventionists had on the political right for decades was loosened, possibly for good.

 The issue now for the nationalist, conservative movement, especially for Ahmari, Reno, and others, is, how do they lead?
 What, specifically, are the policies they will propose, and how will they win elections, especially after Trump is out of office?
 Where are the future politicians who will represent this coalition going to come from and who will be their voters?

 Some of those questions have already been answered and are getting answered more in depth by various writers.
 More will come in due time.
 Some were addressed in this confrontational hour-long debate between Ben Shapiro and Tucker Carlson.
-Watch it to get a better sense of just how much the two camps disagree on what constitutes proper government involvement, especially in the economy, in promoting the common good.
+Watch it to get a better sense of just how much the two camps disagree on what constitutes proper government involvement.

 Social conservatives mustn’t be afraid to break ranks with mainstream American conservatives.
 They should, when necessary, use the authority of the state to uphold what is true and prudently restrict what is false and damaging to civic life.
-Error has no rights.
 They must lead the fight and no longer be content with being what Ross Douthat has called “junior partner” status in the conservative alliance.